-9 The construction project at issue is the remodeling or refurbishment of an existing 10 building commonly known as the Hotel Monroe.
-Its owner, Central and Monroe, LLC, first 11 obtained a loan from First Commonwealth Mortgage Trust in the amount of \$3.2 million, 12 secured by a deed of trust recorded in May, 2002.
-In July, 2005, that loan was refinanced by an 13 \$8.5 million dollar loan provided by Mortgages Ltd., secured by a deed of trust recorded that 14 same month.
-Almost \$3 million of the proceeds of that loan were used to satisfy the First 15 Commonwealth debt and obtain a release of the First Commonwealth deed of trust.
+The construction project at issue is the remodeling or refurbishment of an existing building commonly known as the Hotel Monroe.
+Its owner, Central and Monroe, LLC, first obtained a loan from First Commonwealth Mortgage Trust in the amount of \$3.2 million, secured by a deed of trust recorded in May, 2002.
+In July, 2005, that loan was refinanced by an \$8.5 million dollar loan provided by Mortgages Ltd., secured by a deed of trust recorded that same month.
+Almost \$3 million of the proceeds of that loan were used to satisfy the First Commonwealth debt and obtain a release of the First Commonwealth deed of trust.

 In December, 2006, the owner obtained a new loan from Choice Bank in the amount of \$9.3 million.
 It was secured by a deed of trust recorded that same month.

 Approximately \$7.3 million of the proceeds of the Choice loan were used to satisfy the debt to Mortgages Ltd. and obtain a release of its 2005 deed of trust.

-By the time the Choice Bank deed of trust was recorded in December, 2006, 20 21 however, work was already underway on the remodeling.
-The first general contract for this remodeling project was an October 18, 2005 contract with Contractors Abatement Services, Inc. 22 23 ("CASI") for demolition and asbestos abatement.
-On October 12, 2006, the owner signed a 24 second general contract for the remodeling project, this time with KGM Builders, Inc. 25 ("KGM"), who is one of the mechanics' lien claimants asserting priority in this case.
+By the time the Choice Bank deed of trust was recorded in December, 2006, however, work was already underway on the remodeling.
+The first general contract for this remodeling project was an October 18, 2005 contract with Contractors Abatement Services, Inc. ("CASI") for demolition and asbestos abatement.
+On October 12, 2006, the owner signed a second general contract for the remodeling project, this time with KGM Builders, Inc. ("KGM"), who is one of the mechanics' lien claimants asserting priority in this case.
 KGM then entered into a subcontract for CASI to continue its asbestos abatement work.
-The principal of 26 27 KGM, Kevin Markham, was also hired by the owner to act as the owner's representative for all facets of the renovation project.
-As early as May, 2007, the owner and Markham recognized 28 that a larger general contractor would be required once the renovation plans were finalized, and had identified Jeffrey C. Stone, Inc., dba Summit Builders ("Summit") as that general contractor.
-Summit began work on the demolition and renovation in October, 2007, and signed its Cost Plus construction contract with the owner on December 12, 2007, for a cost plus budgeted amount in excess of \$27.7 million.
+The principal of KGM, Kevin Markham, was also hired by the owner to act as the owner's representative for all facets of the renovation project.
+As early as May, 2007, the owner and Markham recognized that a larger general contractor would be required once the renovation plans were finalized, and had identified Jeffrey C. Stone, Inc., dba Summit Builders ("Summit") as that general contractor.
+Summit began work on the demolition and renovation in October, 2007, and finalized its Cost Plus form of construction contract with the owner on December 12, 2007, for a cost plus budgeted amount in excess of \$27.7 million.
+While work continued, the parties waited until a permitted set of construction plans were available to sign the prime contract; the owner signed on April 9, 2008 and Summit signed on April 18.
+2008.